YinJC/uk-tex-faq/FAQ-keepfonts.md

----
-layout: page
-title: Which font files should be kept
+# Which font files should be kept
----

 MetaFont produces from its run three files, a metrics (TFM) file, a generic font (GF) file, and a log file; all of these files have the